The ClickUp alternative that does less — on purpose.

 FAQ

-ClickUp vs Zoro, answered.
+ClickUp alternatives, answered.

-Is ClickUp free for personal use?
+What is the best ClickUp alternative for personal use?